HIPERDINO

 Goals

-Based on the initial diagnosis, the project goals were clearly defined:
+Based on the initial diagnosis, the goals were:

-• Simplify navigation and improve efficiency in key flows
+• Improve usability and efficiency of key flows

 • Redesign the experience based on real usage data